srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_17-how-to-manage-your-azure-iot-hub.md

 ## Lab Scenario

 Contoso's Asset Monitoring and Tracking Solution is working great.
 The system provides continuous monitoring throughout the packaging and shipping process.
-You have implemented Group Enrollments within DPS to provision devices at scale, and when the container arrives at the destination, the IoT device "decommissioned" through DPS so that it can re-used for future shipments.
+You have implemented Group Enrollments within DPS to provision devices at scale, and when the container arrives at the destination, the IoT device is "decommissioned" through DPS so that it can re-used for future shipments.

 To help manage device utilization and other characteristics of the solution, the IT department has asked your team to implement Azure monitoring and logging services within the IoT solution.

 You agree to begin by implementing some simple metrics that can be reviewed with the IT folks before you commit to any additional workload.

-In this lab, you will implement monitoring to track the number of connected devices and telemetry messages sent, as well as send connection events to a log.
-In addition, you will create an alert that will be triggered based upon the average number of devices connected.
+In this lab, you will implement monitoring to track the number of connected devices, the number of telemetry messages sent, and you will also send connection events to a log.
+In addition, you will create an alert that is triggered when the number of connected devices exceeds a threshold limit.
 To test the system, you will configure 9 simulated IoT Devices that will authenticate with DPS using a Device CA Certificate generated on the Root CA Certificate chain.
 The IoT Devices will be configured to send telemetry to the the IoT Hub.

 The following resources will be created: